nikcleju/ESDM_Course/Exam/2024_2025/README.md

 # 2024-2025 Exam Info

-The written exam consists of an exercise (approx 50% of points) and a few (3-4)theoretical questions (the rest of 50% points).
+The exam is written, 2h, closed-book, and consists of an exercise (approx 50% of points) and a few (3-4)theoretical questions (the rest of 50% points).

 The exercise will be to draw the implementation of a small FSM and explain it in short,